jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 <p style="font-size: 0.75em; margin-top: 0.4em;">
 <strong>Notes:</strong> Costs for open venues are in millions of 2024 dollars.
 Future venue costs are announced values.
 </p>

+See [Appenix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) for a complete list of construction costs for all US major-league sports venues.

 ## Which sports venues received the largest public subsidies?